rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 You sacrifice some of your health to mend another creature’s injuries.
 You take 4d8 necrotic damage, and one creature of your choice that you can see within range regains a number of hit points equal to twice the necrotic damage you take.

 ### Luz
-  <div class="spell-tags">holy trickery ilusion evocation thaumaturgy creation arcane</div>
+  <div class="spell-tags">holy trickery ilusion evocation thaumaturgy creation arcane sacred</div>

 *1st Circle*
 - **Alcance:** curto;